przadka/michal-blog/src/content/blog/bedtime-stories.md

 ## Being authentic

 Large Language Models are great and tremendously useful but can often be generic, repetitive, and remarkably 'stock-like.'
 Using GPT and maintaining authenticity can pose quite a challenge.
 There is a flood of generic, polished content shared on LinkedIn these days - sometimes, the sheer length of a post is a giveaway that an LLM crafted it.
-In the old days, nobody would have time to write anything longer than handful sentences or proofread 5 paragraphs to ensure flawless vocabulary and grammar.
+In the past, nobody would have time to write anything longer than handful sentences or proofread 5 paragraphs to ensure flawless vocabulary and grammar.

 Good content is personal content.
 Regardless of the format - be it a blog post, LinkedIn article, or a professional email - infusing authenticity helps you stand out and forge a stronger connection with your reader.
-Some edges need not be smoothed - a good friend of mine, [Emilka Bojańczyk](https://www.linkedin.com/in/emilka-boja%C5%84czyk) told me recently: _It's the hard edges that create beauty that resonates._
+Some edges need not be smoothed - a good friend of mine, [Emilka Bojańczyk](https://www.linkedin.com/in/emilka-boja%C5%84czyk) told me recently: _It's the rough edges that create beauty that resonates._

 The good news is that when dealing with LLMs, style is an aspect of content that can be isolated, tweaked, and transferred.
 By adding just a few extra lines to your prompt, you can explicitly instruct GPT to generate content that has a particular style.

 Let's take the basic prompt we began with and expand on it, infusing it with additional details that align more closely with what you - or better yet, your children - find engaging:

 ```
 Prompt:
 Write a bedtime story.
 Use simple sentences and talk in a matter-of-fact way.
 Avoid complicated words but make sure that the narrative is dynamic.
 The story is about Panika and Entropia, two adventurous girls, and it should also feature another character - Aunt Honorata, who has a motorcycle.
 Assume that the reader is already familiary with all the characters.
 Please start the story with "Just imagine that one day...".
 The story should end with a scene when Panika, Entropia and Aunt Honorata are drinking hot chocolate together and discussing what happened to them.
 Completion:
 Just imagine that one day, Panika and Entropia found an old map in Aunt Honorata's attic.
 The map showed a path to a hidden treasure.
 The girls' eyes lit up with excitement.
 They loved an adventure.
 And this looked like the best one yet.

 Early next morning, Panika, Entropia, and Aunt Honorata set off.
 Aunt Honorata rode her bright red motorcycle.
 Panika and Entropia sat behind, holding onto the map.
 Their hearts pounded as the wind whooshed past.
 They were on a real treasure hunt!
 ```

 Full session [here](https://chat.openai.com/share/375594e9-55b2-4894-929d-e49a79fdabcb).